Love You like a Love Song: Credits and personnel

+Cover versions, parodies and usage in media

 In 2012, Naya Rivera performed the song as her character Santana Lopez in the third-season episode "Prom-asaurus" of the television series Glee.

-RuPaul's Drag Race contestant Willam Belli parodied the song on his album The Wreckoning, entitled "Love You Like a Big Schlong".
+RuPaul's Drag Race contestant Willam Belli parodied the song on his album The Wreckoning, entitled "Love You like a Big Schlong".

-The song was featured in the episode "No, You Can’t Sit With Us" of Suburgatory.
+The song was featured in the episode "No, You Can't Sit With Us" of Suburgatory.

 The song was covered by Marshall Williams and Kelli Berglund in the Disney Channel television film How to Build a Better Boy, as their characters Albert Banks and Mae Hartley respectively.

 The song was featured in the 2012 dance video game Just Dance 4.

 In 2014, Cats on Trees released a cover version of the song.
 It charted on the SNEP, the official French Singles Chart peaking number 44 and 43 at Wallonia.

 In 2015, Sami released a cover version of the song.

 The song was featured in episode 7 of the Netflix series Ginny and Georgia.

-During late 2021 and early 2022, the song has had a huge publicity on the video sharing service and social media TikTok, where slowed and reverbed versions of the song have gained almost 2 million videos and millions of views combined.